roshan95/Study-Buddy/README.md

 This project was submited as a final project for  [Learning Analytics](https://www.uni-due.de/soco/teaching/overview.php) course under [Social Computing department](https://www.uni-due.de/soco/) at [Duisburg-Essen University](https://www.uni-due.de).

+# Features
+- Recommends University degrees tailored to your interest
+- Filtering Options
+- Interactive visuals of the results

 # Dataset Description
 - Multivariate dataset
 - It consists of 18 attributes in csv format